 Inspiration for my paintings comes from personal photographs as well as working from live models and sketching plein air.
-Simply put, I use recognizable imagery as my base and abstract it.
-My paintings reflect Cubist-like simplification, a clear demarcation of tonal shifts and chromatic intensity.
-My goal is to use painting to heighten the impact of everyday scenes and experiences.
+Simply put, I take recognizable imagery and abstract it.
+My paintings reflect Cubist simplification including clear demarcations of tonal shifts and chromatic intensity.
+I also enjoy exploring the textural and optical potential of paint.

-A quote about abstraction from painter Chris Martin best explains my thoughts, “What does it mean, “abstract?”… Maybe it’s a formal design strategy with invented rules…”
+A quote about abstraction from painter Chris Martin best explains my thoughts about the process, “What does it mean, “abstract?”… Maybe it’s a formal design strategy with invented rules…”

-As a teacher and arts innovator, I propose that some art can be made not only by studio trained artists, but freely and spontaneously, by everyone.
+As a teacher and arts innovator, I propose that art can be made not only by trained artists, but freely and spontaneously, by everyone.
 I encourage process oriented engagement with materials and themes.
-This results in abstract, almost hieroglyphic collages in addition to more illustrative pieces.
+This results in abstract, almost hieroglyphic drawings and collages in addition to more illustrative pieces.
 The experience benefits participants by making their thoughts and feelings visible.

-Pam has studied painting and drawing in New York City at Grand Central Atelier, The National Academy of Design, and the Harlem Studio.
-Pam exhibits in the greater New York Area as well as the Hudson Valley.
-Pam lives and works in both New York’s Westchester and Dutchess Counties.
+Pam has studied painting and drawing in New York City at Grand Central Atelier, The National Academy of Design, and Black Pond Studio.